CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Additional qualitative results

 \subsection{Additional novel reasoning trajectories}

 In \Cref{fig:emergents_supp1}, we show step-by-step reasoning trajectories across three distinct vision tasks on tool transfer:

-Top-row of \Cref{fig:emergents_supp1}: The assistant tackles a spatial relational question by first localizing both the bear and the white rock using bounding boxes.
+\Cref{fig:emergents_supp1} (Top): The assistant tackles a spatial relational question by first localizing both the bear and the white rock using bounding boxes.
 It then uses PIL to draw red/blue rectangles around each object, visually verifying their relative positions.
 This demonstrates code-mediated spatial reasoning.
 Instead of relying on implicit attention maps or pretrained spatial priors, the model actively constructs visual evidence through code.
-The act of drawing bounding boxes serves as an internal “visual scratchpad”, enabling explicit comparison of object positions, which is crucial for fine-grained spatial inference where ambiguity exists.
+The act of drawing bounding boxes serves as an internal ``visual scratchpad'', enabling explicit comparison of object positions, which is crucial for fine-grained spatial inference where ambiguity exists.

-Mid-row of \Cref{fig:emergents_supp1}: The assistant identifies four candidate regions containing parrots based on initial visual inspection.
-It then executes a loop of $img.crop(bounding box)$ operations to isolate each region, visually confirming that each cropped area contains a unique, clearly distinguishable parrot.
+\Cref{fig:emergents_supp1} (Mid): The assistant identifies four candidate regions containing parrots based on initial visual inspection.
+It then executes a loop of \texttt{img.crop(bounding box)} operations to isolate each region, visually confirming that each cropped area contains a unique, clearly distinguishable parrot.
 This iterative cropping and verification ensures no over- or under-counting.
 This exemplifies verification-driven counting.
 Rather than predicting a number directly (which risks hallucination or confusion with similar objects), the system uses tool-based segmentation to reduce the problem to a series of binary verifications (``Is this one a parrot?'').
 The modularity of PIL operations allows the model to treat counting as a compositional task — scaling naturally to more complex scenes.

-Bottom-row of \Cref{fig:emergents_supp1}: Given a scientific graph with brightness vs. time, the assistant zooms into panel (c) using $img.crop()$ to focus on the region with arrows.
+\Cref{fig:emergents_supp1} (Bottom): Given a scientific graph with brightness vs. time, the assistant zooms into panel (c) using \texttt{img.crop()} to focus on the region with arrows.
 It observes sharp downward spikes in the curve at those points and infers they represent sudden drops in brightness, not measurement noise or calibration artifacts — based on the magnitude and shape of the dips.

-Similarly, in \Cref{fig:emergents_supp2} trajectories reveal iterative, self-correcting reasoning enabled by dynamic tool composition, which is based on tool transfer ability since we only define single tool/ability for each task during SFT.
+Similarly, the trajectories in \Cref{fig:emergents_supp2} reveal iterative, self-correcting reasoning enabled by dynamic tool composition, which is based on tool transfer ability since we only define a single set of tool/ability for each task during SFT.